aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowColumnGrandTotals() {#getShowColumnGrandTotals--}

+<b>@deprecated.</b> Please use the 'showColumnGrandTotals' property instead.
 Indicates whether to show grand totals for columns of this pivot table.

 ```javascript
 getShowColumnGrandTotals() : boolean;